-The SCCOE diligently works to ensure that data breaches do not occur, either from systems breach (cyber attack) or user error (inadvertent disclosure of PII data to unauthorized persons) through the implementation of policies, processes, and training.
+The SCCOE diligently works to ensure that data breaches do not occur, either from systems breaches (cyber attacks) or user errors (inadvertent disclosure of PII data to unauthorized persons) through the implementation of policies, processes, and training.

 Section 2.3.1.
 Data Breach Incident Response